otaviojacobi/balena-voice-assistant/blogPost.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/otaviojacobi/voice-assistant-builder)

 Once your new fleet is created, follow the default instructions to set up your device (using [balenaEtcher](https://www.balena.io/etcher/) to flash the OS image into the device).
 Once your device is up, you can navigate to the device summary and see the microservices starting up.
+The whole process of downloading the images might take a few minutes depending on your device type.

 ### Deploy manually (advanced)